1Hive/time-lock-app/docs/technical-documentation.md

 }
 ```

 `canForward()` checks if the `msg.sender` can forward an intent.
-This permission can be set to any app, but in the Dandelion Org Template we set it to a Token Manager Oracle that checks with the Token Manager app to make sure that the address that is trying to forward an intent is also a DAO token holder
+This permission can be set to any app, but in the Dandelion Org Template we set it to a [Token Balance Oracle](https://github.com/1Hive/token-oracle) that checks if the address that is trying to forward an intent is also a DAO token holder

 ```
 /**